tungstenfabric/tf-devstack/helm/README.md

 - CONTRAIL_SERVICE_SUBNET - subnet for kubernetes service network, 10.96.0.0/12 by default
 - OPENSTACK_VERSION - version of Openstack, queens by default
 - CNI - CNI for kubernetes, calico by default for Openstack and TF for kubernetes

+## Known Issues
+- For CentOS Linux only.
+If the vrouter agent does not start after installation, this is probably due to an outdated version of the Linux kernel.
+Update your system kernel to the latest version (yum update -y) and reboot your machine